DocSkellington/docskellington.github.io/sources/academic/thesis.md

 [Guillermo A. Pérez](https://gaperez64.github.io/) (University of Antwerp).
 It was funded by the F.R.S.-FNRS Research Fellow project ARTWORK.
-The jury was composed of Dana Fisman, Daniel Neider, Ocan Sankur, Frits W. Vaandrager, and Jef Wijsen, as well as my supervisors Véronique Bruyère and Mickael Randou.
+The jury was composed of Dana Fisman, Daniel Neider, Ocan Sankur, Frits W. Vaandrager, and Jef Wijsen, as well as my supervisors Véronique Bruyère and Guillermo A. Pérez.

   * The private defense happened on June 19, 2024 at the University of Antwerp in the sole presence of the jury \[[slides](talks/2024/private.pdf)\].